mfabriczy/kubernetes-moodle/README.md

 [Let's Encrypt](https://letsencrypt.org/).

 cert-manager will ensure certificates are valid and up to date, and will renew certificates before expiry.

-Set the value of the `cert-manager.clusterIssuer.email` key to be your email address.
-Let's Encrypt will use this to contact you about expiring certificates, and other issues related to your account.

-Match via DNS zone to identify the provider in order to do DNS01 challenges.
-Specify the DNS zone in `cert-manager-clusterIssuer.dnsZones`.

 An IAM role will need to be created.
 This role would contain the necessary policies to allow cert-mananger to validate [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) requests against Route 53.
 The role